fwbrasil/zoot/README.md

 This is the buzzword of the moment and zoot uses non-blocking asynchronous IO.

-## Api files should rule the world?
+## Should Api files rule the world?

 Probably not. :)

-If the client and server are using scala and zoot, it is a big win to reuse the Api traits to invoke the services.
+If the client and server are using scala and zoot, it is a big win to reuse the Api traits to communicate.
 If not, just write them by your own.
 Anyway you need to specify how to invoke services.